CoNarrative/precept-devtools/README.md

 as "states") are id'd and numbered, along with each event within it.
 This allows us to refer to the first session event as state 0, event 0.
 Event numbers are zeroed out for each state and counts start at 0, so the 5th event of the 2nd fire rules call is referred to as `state 1, event 4`.

 Each session operation is observable and information rich thanks to the Clara team's tremendous forethought and design decisions in this space.
-The event data shows:
+As a result, the event data contains:

-- The operation that took place  (`insert-logical!`, unconditional insert from within a rule, unconditional insert from outside a rule, retract from outside a rule, retract within a rule)
+- The type of operation (`insert-logical!`, unconditional insert from within a rule, unconditional insert from outside a rule, retract from outside a rule, retract within a rule)
 - The rule that was involved (if any)
-- The rule's conditions
+- The rule's conditions and consequences
-- The fact or facts that matched those conditions
+- The facts that matched the rule's conditions
 - The values bound to unification variables during the rule's execution (e.g. `?e` was `123`)
-- The facts that were inserted or retracted
+- The facts that were inserted or retracted as a conseqence
-- That a logically-inserted fact was removed because a rule's condition no longer obtained (i.e., whether and why truth maintenance took place)
+- Whether a logically-inserted fact was removed because a rule's condition no longer obtained (i.e., how and why truth maintenance took place)

 Like most debugging tools, this allows us to show what happened during our program's execution, but we're also able to go a step further and explain why.